 Student Leadership Advocates (SLA) is a peer leadership cohort program supported by Student Activities.
 SLAs receive training on a variety of leadership development competencies and are trained to facilitate workshops, activities and retreats for other students on campus.
 Each year SLA facilitates to more than 100 organizations.
-Students can apply to join the cohort in February, and applications are due in March.
+Information about applications for SLA and other student cohorts will be available at the end of Autumn semester for students to join Spring 2020.
 Students can request an SLA workshop at any time.
 Learn more at sla.osu.edu.